andrewgdotcom/ason/ason.md

 ------------------

 ASON text may contain any byte that is not explicitly forbidden.
-The six forbidden characters have common special meanings when text is stored in memory or a file, or transmitted over a data link, and are therefore excluded on safety grounds.
+The seven forbidden characters have common special meanings when text is stored in memory or a file, or transmitted over a data link, and are therefore excluded on safety grounds.

-* "ASON forbidden" - 0x00 [NUL], 0x11..0x14 [DC1-4], or 0x1a [SUB]
+* "ASON forbidden" - 0x00 [NUL], 0x04 [EOT], 0x11..0x14 [DC1-4], or 0x1a [SUB]

 A further eight bytes are reserved to the ASON structure layer and have the same meaning regardless of context.

-* "ASON structure" - 0x01..0x04 [SOH, STX, ETX, EOT] and 0x0c..0x0f [FS, GS, RS, US]
+* "ASON structure" - 0x01..0x03 [SOH, STX, ETX] and 0x0c..0x0f [FS, GS, RS, US]

 Two bytes indicate that leading or trailing data should be discarded by an ASON-aware application (see below).